ctmhoang/build-app-flutter/report.md

    (The flutter run command defaults to --debug.)

-1. After each run, your apk will be saved in `/system/app` root directory in your phone.
+1. After each run, your app will be saved in `/system/app` root directory on your phone.
 So you cannot entirely remove it from your device by simply clicking uninstalling button.
 To remove it run `adb uninstall <package_name>`.

 ## IOS (NOT YET SIGNED THE APP WITH Bundle ID TO UPLOAD TO APPSTORE)